Nature Immersed, Spanish Integrated

 She speaks basic Spanish.

 Meag is passionate about plant medicine and social justice.
 She has started growing herbal medicine in her wild garden and uses them in her home apothecary.
 Her and Jose have started to tend to land and have been learning to align with the lands vision and destiny.
-This year she has started to dream about how to help others start their own schools and is writing a book to share her ideas.
+Last year she published her debut book Chispas: Tending the Sacred Flame in Children.
+She is available to consult your dream project!

 Jose Estrada is originally from Guatemala where he spent six years teaching physical education and coaching soccer, lacrosse and swimming.
 For four years he worked at Safe Passage where he worked with some of Guatemala's neediest children.
 It was here where he met Meag who was volunteering for a week.
 His passion is to incorporate play and recreation into education with an emphasis on exploring nature in our diverse community.
 Jose and his children Keats and Chano love to learn through cooking simply, fixing broken things, and building new invitation to play at their home, farm and forest.